TiiKoh/tiikoh.github.io/cmdline_course.md

 used Windows my whole life.
 However, most basic commands were rather straightforward, and the whole command-line environment feels pretty intuitive.
 Some simple commands were a bit difficult to me - for some reason, I never seemed to remember which way around the source and target should go.
-If I type 'mv file1 file2', which is the source and which is the target?
+If I type `mv file1 file2`, which is the source and which is the target?
 I am slowly starting to remember now.

 ## Week 2